fabiolnh/microservices/README.md

 1) Separate Contexts (Domain Driven Design - DDD)
 2) Avoid the high granularity: Separate in a few services in the beginning
 3) check dependencies between microservices (avoid distributed monolithic)
 4) Plan the migration process of Databases.
-There is no "one day to other" will become microservice.
+There is no "one day to other" that will become a microservice.
 Little by little is the migration.
 5) Think about events (asynchronous).
-Don´t be afraid of data dupplication.
+Don't be afraid of data duplication.
-6) Think about Eventual Inconsistency between data in a different databases (usual).
+6) Think about Eventual Inconsistency between data in different databases (usual).
 Sometimes there is a time to reflect
 7) Maturity in CD/CD, Tests and Environments
 8) Begin with "edges". (don't begin with separating the core)
 9) Strangler Pattern